heshengtao/comfyui_LLM_party/README.md

 4. The tool combine node allows multiple tools to be passed into the LLM node, and the file combine node allows multiple files to be passed into the LLM node.
 5. Supports Google search and single web page search, enabling LLM to perform online queries.
 6. Through the start_dialog node and the end_dialog node, a loopback link can be established between two LLMs, meaning the two LLMs act as each other’s input and output!
+7. It is recommended to use the show_text node from [ComfyUI-Custom-Scripts](https://github.com/pythongosssss/ComfyUI-Custom-Scripts) in conjunction with the LLM node for output display.

 ## Download
 [Baidu Cloud Download](https://pan.baidu.com/s/13ogn1np6bHgxOJhS--QJmg?pwd=jppj) (Recommended!
 Includes a compressed package of comfyui with the environment setup completed, and a folder for this project.
 After downloading the former, there’s no need for further environment configuration!)